 In late 1997, I was hired at the ATC as a full time Family Counselor.
-Due to changes in the field that require more professional credentials, in 1997 I decided to get a college degree.
-I completed a weekend college Bachelors in Social Work at Barton College in Wilson, NC in 1999.
+Due to changes in the field that require more professional credentials, in 1997 I decided to get a degree.
+I completed a Bachelors in Social Work at Barton College in Wilson, NC in 1999 while continuing to work for Wake County ATC.
 I completed a Masters of Social Work at UNC-Chapel Hill in 2001.
-Soon after graduating from UNC, individuals and families I had previously worked with at Wake County began seeking out my services.
+Soon after graduating from UNC, individuals and families whom I had previously counseled at Wake County began seeking out my services.
 They requested I provide counseling for them, mostly for family counseling.
-I set up shop in a psychologists office in Garner that I rented for $10/1 hour session.
-First Step evolved from this humble beginning as an individual counseling practice into the company it is today.
+In July 2001, I set up shop in a psychologists office in Garner that I rented for $10 per 1 hour counseling session.
+First Step Services, LLC evolved from this humble beginning as an individual counseling practice into the company it is today.
 I am very grateful to the individuals, families and communities we serve for allowing us to provide services.

-I currently have a Masters Degree in Social Work and Licensed Clinical Social Worker credential.
-I posses Licensed Clinical Addictions Specialist and Certified Clinical Supervisor credentials by the NC Substance Abuse Professional Practice Board.
+I have a Masters Degree in Social Work and Licensed Clinical Social Worker credential.
+Additionally, I am credentialed as a Licensed Clinical Addictions Specialist and Certified Clinical Supervisor credentials by the NC Substance Abuse Professional Practice Board.
 I provide clinical supervision for substance abuse counselors, professional counselors and clinical social workers who are working toward certification & licensure.

 I believe all of us have the ability to continually improve our lives.
 We can all feel more secure and be more productive in our lives.
 Clients deserve a chance to improve their lives and my goal is to do everything I can do to give them that chance.
 I use motivational techniques to help clients attain goals.
 Many participants at First Step have life changing experiences through participating in our programs.
 However, my primary goal is to assist clients in permanently ending the problems they encounter because of drinking and/or drug use.
-Whether legal, family, school, job or other areas of life are affected, I want to help those not occur again because of use of a substance of any type.
+Legal, family, school, job or other areas of life are affected.
+My goal to help people never have another problem of any type with substance use.